-I love what the French do with flowers.
+I love how the French do flowers.

 Lucy said there was a little train that went up the valley a bit.
 She wasn't really positive that we should do it, and Coco and I didn't really understand what it was.
 Finally, though, Coco said we should just do it.
 We were so glad we did.
 Turns out it took us up to Mer de Glace, the largest glacier in France, and it was very cool - especially since Coco and I didn't even know what we were going to see.
-I guess Lucy had been there only a week or two before, and the chair lift down to the glacier wasn't open; that's why she had been reluctant to encourage us to go up.
+I guess Lucy had been there only a week or two before, and the gondola down to the glacier wasn't open; that's why she had been reluctant to encourage us to go up.
 The train ride itself was lovely, though.

 The stern-looking fellow by Lucy tried to capture it, too.